THE HPV TEST

-Every year in Germany 300.000 women contract chlamydia.
+Every year 300.000 women in Germany are infected with chlamydia.
 This infection is one of the most common causes of female infertility.

 Chlamydia is a bacterium that is mainly transmitted during unprotected sexual intercourse.
 Chlamydia infection is one of the most common sexually transmitted diseases.
 Untreated Chlamydia infections can lead to inflammation of the uterus and fallopian tubes.

 But don't panic: If detected early, the infection is usually easily treatable.

 ThinPrep PAP TEST

 Cervical cancer is the second most common cancer-related cause of death in women aged 25-35 years after breast cancer.
 About 1700 women die every year in Germany as a result of cervical cancer.
 And yet cervical cancer is preventable: because the annual cancer screening examination by a gynaecologist can protect against the development of cervical cancer.

 During the early detection examination, a cell smear is taken from the cervix during the gynaecological examination using a cotton swab or other instrument.
 The cells are removed from the surface of the cervix and remain attached to the removal instrument.
 The removed cells are placed on a microscope slide, prepared and stained in the laboratory and then examined under the microscope.
 This makes it possible to detect cell changes that indicate inflammation or degeneration.

 Since the PAP test was developed about 50 years ago, the technique has not changed significantly.
 Under optimal conditions, this test offers a relatively high level of certainty with a success rate of up to 80%.
 It therefore still has a high significance.
 In practical routine, however, there are also problems and possible errors that limit its reliability.